ltaulell/PyChartAccounting/analysis.rst

 owner[3]
 --------

-System user, submitter of a job.
+System user (as in login), submitter of a job.
 Will appear and disappear over the years.
 Can be in multiples groups over the years.

 queue_name[0]
 -------------